googlefonts/science-gothic/documentation/kerning_process.md

 1. Until we are _really_ happy with the kerning, we only do the following steps at variable font generation time, .
 1. Copy the kerning from the :Medium master to: :LtCnd :LtExp
 1. Copy the kerning from the :Medium master to the :BlkCnd :BlkExp ; then copy the kerning from the :Blk master to the :BlkCnd and :BlkExp.
 In cases where the :Blk is different, it takes priority, but otherwise the far more extensive:Medium kerning comes over.
 1. In each of those 4 masters, “scale” the kerning by a constant that differs per master.
 (This is the part that needs automation.
 Can this be done with a script?
 Some other way?)
-To start with, we might try:
-- 30% for :LtCnd and :BlkCnd
-- 180% for :LtExp and :BlkExp
+To start with, we might try: **30% for :LtCnd and :BlkCnd; 180% for :LtExp and :BlkExp.**
 1. Copy the kerning from the all five of the above masters to their :EtcCtr and :EtcSlnt equivalents
 1. Aside from the :Medium master, all other non-corner masters _will not have kerning done in FontLab at all!_ Instead, Fontlab will automatically add interpolated kerning at export time.
 (NOTE: need to verify experimentally that this works as expected when it comes to UFO export!
 No doubt it has been tested with direct variable font export.)